Daniel Heifetz: Teaching and adjudication

-The Heifetz International Music Institute
+Heifetz International Music Institute

 In 1996, Heifetz founded the Heifetz International Music Institute for young musicians from around the world.
 It is primarily a six-week summer program that now takes place at Mary Baldwin University in Staunton, Virginia.
 The institute attracts faculty from national and international conservatories and offers a program in Heifetz Performance and Communication Training that teaches musicians to communicate the emotion of music by way of a series of classes in public speaking, voice, drama, movement, and freedom of expression.
 The Heifetz Institute offers career development opportunities to its alumni through a program called Heifetz on Tour.
 In November 2014, Heifetz described his philosophy behind the communication training offered at the Heifetz Institute in a TEDx presentation given in Charlottesville, Virginia.
 In 2019, Heifetz was succeeded as Artistic Director of the Heifetz Institute by Nicholas Kitchen, the first violinist and co-founder of the Borromeo String Quartet, the Ensemble in Residence at the Institute.